 Acclaimed musician of great versatility, Roland Peelman was born in Belgium and has been active in Australia for over 30 years as a conductor, pianist, artistic director and mentor to composers, singers and musicians alike.

 Roland has received numerous accolades for his commitment to the creative arts in Australia and specifically for his 25-year directorship of The Song Company, from 1990 – 2015, during which the group grew into one of Australia’s most outstanding and innovative ensembles.
-In 2015 Roland was made the Artistic Director of the Canberra International Music Festival.
+Since 2015 Roland has been Artistic Director of the yearly Canberra International Music Festival.